RafaelReyesCarmona/Time32/Readme.md

 Time32 introduces changes to prevent "conflicting declaration 'typedef time_t'" on ESP32 enviroments.
 It define new typedef time32_t to avoid conflict with newlib or other libs.
 And it add support to fix 2106 problem.
 New function is implemented to calc leap seconds.
-Info from https://www.iana.org/time-zones Version 2022a tzdb-2022a.tar.lz.
-Time32 had been
+Info from https://www.iana.org/time-zones Version 2023c tzdb-2023c.tar.lz.
+Leap seconds info
-tested until 31th December of 16383.
+is valid until 28th December of 2023.
+Time32 had been tested until 31th December of 16383.

 Example sketches are updated to illustrate how similar sketch code can be used with: a Real Time Clock, internet NTP time service, GPS time data, and Serial time messages